Frequently Asked Questions

 A little singing around the campfire with people who don't think like us couldn't hurt, but no. We certainly shouldn't always agree (how boring would that be?!), and compromise won't always be a good answer.
 There are deeply held principles that no one should be expected to violate.
 The point is not agreement but gaining a new understanding and respect for alternative views and those who hold them, moving beyond slander and seeking common ground.
 As we say in the Listen First Pledge, "prioritize respect and understanding in conversation."

 What if the other person isn't listening?

 You are responsible for you.
 Some of our parents' best advice comes to mind: "Do unto others as you would have them do unto you," and "Kill them with kindness."
-In fact, one of our Listen First Conversation Guidelines is based on that Golden Rule -- Listen as you want to be listened to.
+In fact, one of our Listen First Conversation Guidelines is based on that Golden Rule—Listen to others as you want them to listen to you.
 If we want to see change in culture, it starts with each of us looking in the mirror and pledging to Listen First regardless of what others do.
-We are confident that such a basic but revolutionary practice will rub off on others and ultimately restore civil discourse.
+We are confident that such a basic but revolutionary practice will rub off on others and ultimately rebuild civil discourse.

 Is Listen First just about politics and controversial issues?